Podcast: Download

 Two: Take Courses

 Getting out and meeting people is a benefit unto itself.
-But taking courses while meeting people is even better.
+But taking courses and meeting people is even better.

 Did you know that bilingualism can protect your brain?
 It’s a particularly well-proven means of keeping your brain sharp as you age.